-Good data security is essential, both on an organizational and day-to-day operational level, to protect personal data.
+Good data security is essential, both on an organisational and day-to-day operational level, to protect personal data.
 It is important to have a variety of security safeguards in place and documented.
-In this session we will consider the security measures in place at your organization and develop a data security policy.
+In this session we will consider the security measures in place at your organisation and develop a data security policy.

 Personal Data Protection Policy

 The cornerstone document of the data privacy plan is the data protection policy, which outlines general staff guidelines around data privacy, proper data storage expectations, and specific responsibilities for privacy.
 Students will learn about the contents of a personal data protection policy, and develop their own.

 Data Breach Procedure